-Given the reliance on BSCP15 and BSCP68 'Transfer of Registration of Metering Systems between CMRS and SMRS' to achieve registration, the Workgroup requested that the redlined amendments to these BSCPs are considered alongside the legal text.
+Given the reliance on BSCP15 and BSCP68 'Transfer of Registration of Metering Systems between CMRS and SMRS' to achieve registration, the redlined amendments to these BSCPs were drafted and consulted on alongside the legal text.
 Proposed changes to BSCP15 are in Attachment B. Proposed changes to BSCP68 are in Attachment C.